-All cookies (yes also the healthy) should be eaten in moderation.
-But these super simple coconut butter cookies will make this intention a challenge.
+I believe all cookies (yes, also the healthy ones) should be eaten in moderation, but these super simple coconut butter cookies will make this intention a challenge.

 These cookies are easy and fast to make.
 They are nut-, egg-, grain- and dairy free.
 Pure vegan bliss.
 They look and taste good as well!

 They contain essentially three ingredients, not counting the extra’s you can add.
 I believe these are basic cookies that could be suitable for so many recipes.

 Some examples.
 I could take two cookies and fill them up with some banana ice cream in between.
 Yum!!
 Or what about making fancy cookies by adding spices such as ginger or black pepper in the ”batter”.
 Or if you really have a sweet tooth, you could make these cookies even more sweet by adding more dates or vanilla.

 The ingredients are simple and the preparation is…..well, there is almost no preparation.
 Just throw everything in a bowl or food processor, mix up, bake and enjoy.